Canon 77D versus Nikon D7200

 |Nikon D7100 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||24.2||13.7||1256||83|

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The 77D and the D7200 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The adjacent table lists some of the other core features of the Canon 77D and Nikon D7200 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Canon 77D, the Nikon D7200, and comparable cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon 77D (⇒ rgt)||optical||YES||3.0||1040||swivel||YES||4000||6.0||12||no|